nimiq/developer-center/learn/protocol/validators/validator-keys.md

 <br/>

-For a node to become a validator, it must generate an address and the key set.
-Validators also own a fee key unrelated to this set, which has the sole purpose of paying transaction fees.
+For a node to become a validator, it must generate an address and a set of keypairs.
+Validators also own a fee key from a basic account, which has the sole purpose of paying `automatic_reactivate` transaction fees.
 To learn how to generate these keys, click here.

 <br/>